 “My research focuses on understanding the cortical circuit mechanisms in medial frontal cortex that accomplish performance monitoring and executive control.
 Specifically, we focus our attention in the Supplementary Eye field, an agranular cortical area contributing to performance monitoring in nonhuman and human studies.”

 “My research is headed toward the understanding of neurovascular and neurometabolic coupling phenomena.
-The interrelation between the excitability of neurons, cerebral blood flow, cerebral blood volume, cerebral metabolic rate of oxygen, oxygen extraction fraction and blood deoxy-hemoglobin content is directly reflected in BOLD hemodynamic response functions (HRFs).
-Modeling and interpreting BOLD signals will lead to understand brain functions in normal and pathological conditions”
+The interrelation between the excitability of neurons and changes in the hemodynamic response functions (HRFs) of brain microvaculature is key to functional brain imaging.
+Modeling and interpreting HRFs will lead to the understanding brain functions in normal and pathological conditions”

 I am a visiting student from the Applied Computational Neuroscience and Neuromodulation lab at Mayo Clinic, Rochester.
 We collaborate to examine the calcium activity of astrocytes under high frequency electric stimulation in order to model their role in neuromodulatory therapies such as deep brain stimulation.